BradleyCai/bradleycai.github.io/content/posts/first-steps-in-snow-shader/index.md

 I think this works well as a proof of concept but from here there are quite a few things that I want to add and tweak to this effect

 One issue of this effect right now is that it is not framerate independent.
-Shaders will run every frame, so the shader code for making snow fill impacted snow will vary in speed depending on FPS.
+Shaders will run every frame, so the shader code for filling impacted snow will vary in speed depending on FPS.
 Someone playing on 60 FPS will get half the snow regeneration speed of someone playing on 120 FPS for example

-Another thing that I want to do is combine the two front and back texture shaders I'm using and combine them into one compute shader.
+Another thing that I want to do is take out the two front and back texture shaders I'm using and combine them into one compute shader.
 I originally tried using just one texture shader in Godot to render to and read from, but it doesn't seem like that's supported for subviewports in Godot.
 If we were to use an "image" in a compute shader however, then we could just use one texture and reduce the amount of video memory we use for this effect

-Another big improvement we could do is move the above and below cameras to follow the character / snow objects instead of be tied to the mesh itself.
+Another big improvement we could look into is changing the above and below cameras to follow the character / snow objects instead of be tied to the mesh itself.
 This would decrease the amount of memory we need to store depth information for the impact locations since the cameras only need to capture the range of motion for each actor vs the entire snow ground.
 Then, the snow mesh shaders would read from these textures and match the global coordinates with it's own global coordinate for each fragment

 There's also still a few visual details missing from the Genshin shader that I'd like to add.
 The Genshin shader has lighting inside of the indentation, there's a bump around the edges of the indentation, and there's also a general nonuniform bumpiness that gives the indentations a more organic/realistic look